algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 There are plenty of different strategies you could use to do this, and no one strategy is better than the rest.
 Personally, I usually try to multiply each row in the matrix by different values and add rows together until the first column is all the same value, and then I subtract the first row from all subsequent rows.
 I then do the same thing for the following columns.

-After you get an upper triangular matrix, the next step is diagonalizing to create the Reduced Row Echelon Form.
+After you get an upper triangular matrix, the next step is creating the Reduced Row Echelon Form.
 In other words, we do the following:

 $$
 \left[